 There are a few guidelines you can follow to set your account up for collaboration from the beginning.

 Account setup.
 When on contract with an organization, start by setting up a new account in the organization’s name, like

 CompanyName.
 This is an important step because usernames cannot be changed and access tokens are non-transferable between accounts.

 Client accounts.
 If you are building projects for multiple clients, set up a unique Mapbox account for each of them.
-Pay-as-you-go and Commercial accounts come equipped with a certain amount of API calls for free each month.
+Pay-as-you-go accounts come equipped with a certain amount of API calls for free each month.
 When you set up a separate Mapbox account for each client, they will get their own set of free API usage.
 Individual client accounts also makes tracking usage much easier since invoices and full account statistics will only be tied to one organization's API usage.

 Access tokens.
 It's best practice to use a distinct Mapbox account for each of your clients' projects.
 Though, if you are managing multiple clients' projects from one Mapbox account, use a unique named token for each project.
 Be cautious about using your own access tokens while developing for an organization, since their maps & billing will be tied to your account.
 When the time comes to hand off the account, rotate tokens so that your client's maps are tied to their own access tokens.
 Take extra care not to delete an access token that is in production for a project you collaborated on before.

 Login credentials.
 At the end of the project, share the account credentials with the organization so the owners can change the email and change the password.
 Encourage the organization to use an email address multiple people have access to and to save their new password in a shared password manager, like 1Password.